AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The greatest discovery of all time is that a person can change their future by merely changing their attitude. — Oprah Winfrey
+> Believe you can and you're halfway there. — Theodore Roosevelt
 <!--END_SECTION:quote-->